vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/01_Contents.md

 Worship of the threshold (dehalīpūjā) 63 Delegating housework 64
 The care and worship of cows (gosevanam) 65
 Ablutions, etc. 69
-Urinating and defecating (mütrapuriṣotsargah) 69
+Urinating and defecating (mūtrapuriṣotsargah) 69
 Cleansing rituals (saucam) 71
 The sipping ritual (ācamanam) 75
 Cleaning the teeth (dantadhāvanam) 78